sethforprivacy/sethforprivacy.com/content/posts/privacy-first-steps.md

 ## 8. Use a non-logging and trustworthy VPN provider

 ***NOTE: My podcast, Opt Out, is sponsored by one of the VPNs recommended here.
 That does not, however, change my recommendation, but I wanted to state it plainly so you can make a well-informed decision.
-This post (and it's content) are not sponsored in any way, however.***
+This post (and its content) are not sponsored in any way, however.***

 VPNs often get a bad rap as there are *so many* malicious and predatory VPN providers out there with tons of money throwing around bad advertisements.
 VPNs as a tool, however, are an important part of a privacy journey, in my opinion.